IsaacScript/isaacscript/docs/gotchas.md

 Under the hood, Lua converts the first code snippet to the second code snippet automatically.
 This is because it understands that `__mul` is a special operator method.
 Most people write code in the first way instead of the second way, because it is more convenient.

 In TypeScript, we unfortunately cannot code in the first way due to [limitations in TypeScriptToLua](https://typescripttolua.github.io/docs/advanced/writing-declarations/#operator-overloads).
-Since operator overloads will not work directly, we can instead just call the methods directly (like in the first code snippet above).
+Since operator overloads will not work, we can instead just call the methods directly.

 Here's an example: